 Section 1.
-An Official Personnel Folder (OPF) as prescribed by the Office of Personnel Management and the Air Force will be maintained for each employee.
+An electronic Official Personnel Folder (eOPF) as prescribed by the Office of Personnel Management and the Air Force will be maintained for each employee.
 Employees may access their OPF electronically at any time.
-The Employer will provide information and assistance to employees on electronically accessing their OPF.
+An employee desiring a copy of their eOPF can access those records through eopf.gov/usaf.